Vuhosi/Atlas/docs/README.md

 ## Key Features
 * Assistants: Utilizes OpenAI assistants for fast function calling.
 * Persona Bot Assistants: Engages in a loop with the user, simulating a conversational persona.
 * ReAct Based Agents: Executes a reasoning and action loop to accomplish tasks.
+(In progress)
 * PAL Agents: Program-Aided Language models tailored for problem-solving.
+(In progress)

 Code examples: